“I suppose that since most of our hurts come through relationships so will our healing”

 If you are interested in joining a group, please contact one of the suggested therapists for more information.
 We run groups year-round.
 Enrollment is often based on best fit and first-come, first-served.
 Prices and dates vary depending on the group.

 We often form groups based on interest, so if there is a topic or group you are interested in that is not currently listed, please contact us and let us know.
 We strive to offer services that are in high-demand and relevant to our clients.

 Need help?
-Contact our administrative assistant here with any questions, concerns or to be matched with a group that is best suited for your needs.
+Contact our administrative manager here with any questions, concerns or to be matched with a group that is best suited for your needs.

 “What if I don’t feel safe enough to open up in a group?”

-Discomfort over the idea of discussing personal issues in a group context is a normal feeling at first.
-This initial anxiety almost always dissipates after the first few sessions as our trained counselors establish group norms of safety, confidentiality, and vulnerability while providing a low-pressure environment to engage at one's own pace.
+Discomfort over the idea of discussing personal issues in a group context is a normal feeling at first that many experience.
+This initial anxiety almost always dissipates after the first few sessions as our trained counselors establish group norms of safety, confidentiality, and vulnerability while providing a low-pressure environment to engage at one’s own pace.
 Clients control what, how much, and when they share in the group.
-As group members engage more in discussion, they tend to benefit more from the group experience.
-Most find that that as they feel safe enough to open up and share personal issues with other group members, the experience become deeply rewarding.
+We have found that as group members engage more in discussion, they tend to benefit more from the group experience.
+Most find that as they feel safe enough to open up and share personal issues with other group members, the experience becomes deeply rewarding.

 “Is this as effective as individual therapy?”

 While group therapy is an effective modality by itself, group and individual therapy are better thought of as different, rather than better or worse.
-Often some combination is preferred by clients.
-Some join therapy groups while simultaneously engaged in individual counseling.
+Oftentimes some combination of the two is preferred by clients.
+Some clients join therapy groups while simultaneously engaging in individual counseling.
 Others choose to alternate between seasons of group work and individual work.
 On some occasions, clients report greater progress in one context or the other, but this is largely dependent on personality, unique needs, and other person-specific factors.